chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary/sharp-immersed-boundary.rst

             2;    union;     0:1

     .. warning::
 	        Some limitations exist for composite shapes.
 The composition of shapes with union and difference are not always exact (see [this link](https://iquilezles.org/articles/interiordistance/) for a relatively simple explanation of why this is the case).
-In general boolean operation only guarantee to preserve the surface of the object.
+In general boolean operations only guarantee to preserve the surface of the object.
 The union operation also preserves the properties of the signed distance function outside of the shapes, which is helpful for external flow around the shapes.
 But the difference operator does not guarantee to yield an exact signed distance function.
 This means that shapes defined by using the difference operator may not converge to the expected convergence order of the FEM scheme with the currently implemented scheme.

     * RBF: *file name*; the effective radius is the ``support_radius`` of the first node.
 The file must be constructed with 6 columns of numbers containing: ``weight``, ``support_radius``, ``basis_function``, ``node_x``, ``node_y``, ``node_z``.
 The ``weight`` is the weight associated to each node, the ``support_radius`` relates to the influence radius of each node, the ``basis_function`` can be one of thirteen functions, described in an upcoming example, and the ``node_*`` describe the center of each node.